 The best reason to visit Saratoga Spa State Park is the natural mineral water springs that spout up like geysers from beneath the ground and stream from faucets manmade in the 19th century when the mineral springs were tapped.

 The springs are scattered throughout the park, and visitors can find them by following easy, clearly marked hiking trails.
-Be sure to bring along a cup to taste the waters.
+Be sure to bring along a cup to taste the water.

-For a spa-like experience, book an appointment for a therapeutic mineral bath in your private soaking room at Roosevelt Baths & Spa, also located in the park.
+For a spa-like experience, book an appointment for a therapeutic mineral bath in your private soaking room at Roosevelt Baths & Spa in the park.
 This hydrotherapy spa was initially established in 1935, and Health-conscious tourists still flock here to take advantage of the healing effervescent waters.

-Saratoga Spa State Park is located in Saratoga Springs, NY, approximately three-hour drive north of New York City.
-Saratoga Springs is serviced by Amtrak trains, Greyhound buses, and Trailways buses.
+Saratoga Spa State Park is located in Saratoga Springs, NY, approximately three hours north of New York City.
+Saratoga Springs is serviced by Amtrak, Greyhound, and Trailways buses.
 The closest major airport is Albany International.

 The Finger Lakes

 The Finger Lakes district is in Up-State New York, approximately a 5-hour drive from Manhattan.
 Otherwise, there are five airports within driving distance.
 Rochester International Airport (1-hour drive), Hancock International Airport (1.5 hours drive), Buffalo International (2 hours drive), and Elmira Corning Regional Airport (1-hour drive).

 The Finger Lakes region is packed with fantastic scenery and exciting things to do within its 11 lakes.
 Although, the Finger Lakes region is best known for its wineries and, in particular, its world-class rieslings.
 The Lakes themselves are what make this area so unique.